bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight-v2.md

 Greenlight has the ability to create accounts on its own.
 Users can sign up with their name, email and password and use Greenlight's full functionality.

 By default, the ability for anyone to create a Greenlight account is enabled.
-To disable this, set the `ALLOW_GREENLIGHT_ACCOUNTS` option in your `env` file to false.
+To disable this, set the `ALLOW_GREENLIGHT_ACCOUNTS` option in your `.env` file to false.
 This will **not** delete existing Greenlight accounts, but will prevent new ones from being created.

 ### Google OAuth2